leondreamed/leondreamed/README.md

 Hi!
 I'm Leon, an aspiring ultralearner!

-I've been dabbling with coding for a while now, but I've only been taking it seriously since Grade 9, when I learned C++ over the Winter Break (by studying a textbox for 10+ hours a day), and in Grade 10, when I attended my first hackathon.
-I'm currently in Grade 11 and have since learned a ton since I began!
+I've been dabbling with coding for a while now, but I've only started taking it seriously since Grade 9, when I learned C++ over the Winter Break (by studying a textbox for 10+ hours a day), and in Grade 10, when I attended my first hackathon.
+I'm currently in Grade 11 and have since improved a ton since I began!
 I love pushing my limits by working on new projects and constantly learning new technologies.
 Here are some notable projects that I've worked on:

 [**Tabulo**](https://tabulo.app) (July 2020 - Present): An app that seeks to provide a suitable replacement for the classroom whiteboard.
 I developed most of the frontend using [Quasar](https://quasar.dev) and [Vue](https://vuejs.org), as well as the backend using [GraphQL](https://graphql.org), [Redis](https://redis.io), and [TypeScript](https://typescriptlang.org).